khadas/khadas_docs/linux/source/vim3/AMLNNApi.md

-title: How to Compile and Use Amlogic NN Api demo
+title: Amlogic NN Api Demo Usage
 ---

 Amlogic NN Api is a set of NPU Api officially launched by amlogic.
 This document will introduce how to compile and use khadas to demonstrate based on this set of Api.